parenting

 As the prevalence of screens has skyrocketed in our modern society, concerns regarding their impact on child development have intensified.
 It is imperative to recognize that babies require meaningful human interaction during their early years for optimum cognitive, social, and emotional growth.
 This blog will delve into the detrimental effects of excessive screen time on babies, highlight the significance of human engagement, and provide actionable steps to ensure a healthy and nurturing environment for infants.

-The pitfalls of excessive screen time:
+Bad effects of excessive screen time:

 The vital role of human interaction: